jlecomte/ascom-wireless-flat-panel/README.md

 **Question:** Is this panel uniform enough?

 **Answer:** Absolutely!
 Please refer to [my evaluation of the uniformity of this panel](https://github.com/jlecomte/circular-led-flat-panel-evaluation) for more information.

+**Question:** My antivirus identifies your setup executable file as a malware (some kind of Trojan)

+**Answer:** This is a false detection, extremely common with installers created with [Inno Setup](https://jrsoftware.org/isinfo.php) because virus and malware authors also use Inno Setup to distribute their malicious payload...
+Anyway, there isn't much I can do about this, short of signing the executable.
+Unfortunately, that would require a code signing certificate, which costs money.
+So, even though the executable I uploaded to GitHub is perfectly safe, use at your own risk!